Aunts aren’t gentlemen” is one of my favourite Wodehouse novels. The the 10 quotations below are some of the funniest I have found.

 The cover of my Folio Society edition of “Aunts Aren’t Gentlemen”

-So for all you Wodehouse aficionados out there, here is a selection of quotations from Aunts Aren’t Gentlemen:
+So for all you Wodehouse aficionados out there, here are ten exquisite quotations from Aunts Aren’t Gentlemen:

 - ‘Nice girl,’ I said, for there is never any harm in giving the old salve.
 ‘And, of course, radiant-beauty-wise in the top ten.’
 [Orlo’s] eyes bulged, at the same time flashing, as if he were on the verge of making a fiery far-to-the-left speech.
 ‘You know her?’ he said, and his voice was low and guttural, like that of a bulldog which has attempted to swallow a chump chop and only got it down halfway.

 - ‘He couldn’t have been more emotional if he had been a big shot in the Foreign Office and I a heavily veiled woman diffusing a strange exotic scent whom he had caught getting away with the Naval Treaty.’